george-hawkins/micropython-wifi-setup/docs/python-poetry.md

 $ python setup.py egg_info
 ```

-The `requires.txt` file will contain any version contraints specified in the `.toml` file, however `upip` cannot handle these contraints and they should be removed (as shown in the fully worked example later).
+The `requires.txt` file will contain any version constraints specified in the `.toml` file, however, `upip` cannot handle these constraints and they should be removed (as shown in the fully worked example later).

-Once you have a generataed or hand-crafted `requires.txt`, Poetry will include it in the sdist package that it creates and this is enough to convince the UNIX port of `upip` to accept your package (published to PyPI _without_ the corresponding wheel) and install it along with its dependencies:
+Once you have a generated or hand-crafted `requires.txt`, Poetry will include it in the sdist package that it creates and this is enough to convince the UNIX port of `upip` to accept your package (published to PyPI _without_ the corresponding wheel) and install it along with its dependencies:

 ```
 $ micropython -m upip install -p lib foo-bar